ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 The initial Core Team is comprised of community members who have demonstrated their ability to work with Graphene-based code, contribute to this community with thoughtful leadership and share a dedication to the BitShares ethos.
-Initially, the team is a skeleton, with many contributing to multiple roles and at reduced weekly hours as represented in Table 1.
-Each team member is focused on returning more value to the BitShares platform than is drawn from the reserve pool.
+Initially, the team is a skeleton, with many contributing to multiple roles and at reduced weekly hours as represented in _Table 1_ Each team member is focused on returning more value to the BitShares platform than is drawn from the reserve pool.

 The initial team is estimating 54 hours of weekly effort.
 This Worker proposes to **budget $15,000**